FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-middleware.md

 _Note that mustache allows spaces in names as seen in_ `Recommended use`.

-Registration of `MultiAttributeParsing` using either FACT-Finder Web Components or JavaScript is done as follows.
+Registration of `MultiAttributeParsing` using either FactFinder Web Components or JavaScript is done as follows.

-FACT-Finder Web Components:
+FactFinder Web Components:
 ```html
 <ff-communication>
     <ff-middleware>